git-sunao/git-sunao.github.io/_pages/misc/git.md

 ```bash
 git commit -m'your commit comment'
 ```
-You can get a file back to what was when the last commit.
-Note that this can be used only before you commit apparently.
+You can get a file back to what used to be at the time of the last commit.
+Note that this can be used only before you commit.
 ```bash
 git checkout <filename>
 ```